nervosnetwork/rfcs/rfcs/0000-dao-deposit-withdraw/0000-dao-deposit-withdraw.md

       "hash": "0x120ce30560ceef8c4825dac108511ccf2736d84af76dbbc974fa879722405673"
     }

-There’re couple of important points worth mentioning in this transaction:
+There're couple of important points worth mentioning in this transaction:

 - The input Nervos DAO deposit cell is included in `0x3553c12dc0c2ba432ede6900c0187c86eececdc748a7244d48df789ad7e2d8f0` block, hence it is included in `header_deps`.
 - The including block number is `1634`, which is `0x6206000000000000` packed in 64-bit unsigned little endian integer number also in HEX format.